 Config List

-The ggshield config list command will print the list of configuration keys and values, including workspace_id, admin dashboard URL, token, token_name, and token expiration if set.
+ggshield can print the list of your configuration keys and values, including workspace_id, admin dashboard URL, token, token_name, and token expiration if set.
 These are not stored in your global or local configuration gitguardian.yml files.
 These are not items you would typically want to share.

 API Status

-While the GitGuardian platform is very robust and highly available, sometimes you need to troubleshoot why a tool is not delivering the expected results.
+While the GitGuardian platform is very robust and highly available, sometimes you need to troubleshoot why a tool is not delivering expected results.
 As with any tool connecting to a platform API, ggshield provides a way to test if the API endpoints are available.
+To see this status, use:

 ggshield api-status